Gsllchb/gsllchb.github.io/blog/python_pitfalls.md

 ```

 ## #2
-You should add `# coding: utf-8` to the head of each Python source file, especially in production code.
+You should add `# coding: utf-8` to the head of each Python source file, especially when writing production code.